Core values

 I want to work with someone who is willing to do whatever it takes to provide value to users and grow the product.
 It doesn't matter if it's your first time.
 I think you just have to think that you can take on the challenge with a happy mind.

-Developers can also think about what to do and implement it themselves rather than simply implementing predefined requirements.
+Every maker can think and realize what they want to do rather than just implementing predefined requirements.